Darwinkel/darwinkel.net/index.md

 - **Justice** is Good—not because it creates order, but for the mutual acknowledgment that all who reason are worthy of recognition.
 - **Temperance** is Good—not to deny or encourage pleasure, but to master it with grace and indifference.
 - **Wisdom** is Good—not because it controls events, but because it reveals how to live freely within necessity.

+And remember:
+> Waste no more time arguing what a good man should be.
+Be one.[^stoic-virtues]

 ## **V. REBELLION & CONNECTION**